MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/revoscalepy-package.md

 The **revoscalepy** module runs locally on all platforms, and remotely in a [RxSpark](RxSpark.md) or RxInSQLServer compute context.
 For a review of common tasks, see [How to use revoscalepy with Spark](../../python/how-to-revoscalepy.md).

+> [!Note]
+> Some function names begin with `rx-` and others with `Rx`.
+The `Rx` function name prefix is used for class constructors for data sources and compute contexts.

 ### In a local compute context

 **Revoscalepy** operations include statistical analysis, linear and logistic regressions, and predictive analytics.
 On a standalone Linux or windows system, data and operations are local to the machine.
 On Spark, a local compute context means that data and operations are local to the cluster.